 - May help in reducing menopause symptoms

-Magnolia supplements contain many active ingredients including Magnolol and Honokiol at different concentration levels.
-The molecular pathways which are regulated by Magnolia include Oxidative Stress, Epithelial to Mesenchymal Transition, DNA Repair, Stem Cell Signaling and Cytoskeletal Dynamics.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Magnolia supplements contain many active ingredients including Honokiol and Magnolol at different concentration levels.
+The molecular pathways which are regulated by Magnolia include Cell Cycle, Oxidative Stress, Inositol Phosphate Signaling and Stem Cell Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Magnolia individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Magnolia for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Magnolia use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Magnolia over other nutritional supplements – do consider all these factors.

-1. Will Magnolia Supplements benefit Cancer Patients with Testicular Germ Cell Tumors undergoing Ifosfamide treatment?
+1. Will Magnolia Supplements benefit Primary Gastrointestinal Neuroendocrine Tumors patients undergoing Cyclophosphamide treatment?

-Testicular Germ Cell Tumors is characterized and driven by specific genetic mutations like KIT and KRAS leading to biochemical pathway changes in Oxidative Stress, PI3K-AKT-MTOR Signaling, RAS-RAF Signaling and MAPK Signaling.
-A cancer treatment like Ifosfamide works through a specific pathway mechanism of action.
+Primary Gastrointestinal Neuroendocrine Tumors is characterized and driven by specific genetic mutations like ALK, APC and DAXX leading to biochemical pathway changes in Oxidative Stress, Growth Factor Signaling, JAK-STAT Signaling, Angiogenesis, Androgen Signaling and Apoptosis.
+A cancer treatment like Cyclophosphamide works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Magnolia should be avoided for Testicular Germ Cell Tumors along with the treatment Ifosfamide.
-Magnolia impacts pathways/processes like Oxidative Stress which either promote drivers of the disease and/or nullify the treatment effect.
-Additionally, Magnolia supplements contain active ingredients like Honokiol which has CYP2C9, CYP2C8, CYP2C19 and CYP2B6 (drug metabolizing enzymes) interactions with Ifosfamide treatment, and hence should be avoided by cancer patients undergoing this treatment.
-(Judy L Bolton et al, Chem Res Toxicol., 2019) Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Magnolia supplement should not be taken for Primary Gastrointestinal Neuroendocrine Tumors along with treatment Cyclophosphamide.
+Magnolia supplement impacts the biochemical pathway called Oxidative Stress which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Magnolia Supplements benefit Cancer Patients with Renal Non-Clear Cell Carcinoma undergoing Bevacizumab Treatment?
+2. Will Magnolia Supplements benefit Primary Glioblastoma Patients undergoing Temozolomide Treatment?

-Renal Non-Clear Cell Carcinoma is characterized and driven by specific genetic mutations like MUC16 and TP53 leading to biochemical pathway changes in Epithelial to Mesenchymal Transition, Cytoskeletal Dynamics, Hypoxia, Small Molecule Transport and PI3K-AKT-MTOR Signaling.
-A cancer treatment like Bevacizumab works through specific pathway mechanisms.
+Primary Glioblastoma is characterized and driven by specific genetic mutations like TRBV7-7, TAS2R46 and TP53 leading to biochemical pathway changes in Cell Cycle, Cell Cycle Checkpoints and Apoptosis.
+A cancer treatment like Temozolomide works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Magnolia supplement should be considered for Renal Non-Clear Cell Carcinoma/Cancer along with treatment Bevacizumab.
-Magnolia supplement impacts pathways/processes like Epithelial to Mesenchymal Transition and Cytoskeletal Dynamics which either obstruct drivers of this Renal Cancer and/or improve the treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Magnolia supplements should be considered for Primary Glioblastoma along with the treatment Temozolomide.
+Magnolia supplement impacts pathways/processes like Cell Cycle which either obstruct drivers of Primary Glioblastoma and/or improve Temozolomide treatment effect.

 Foods to Eat After Cancer Diagnosis!